nckptrck/Fantasy-Football-Predictor-2025/README.md

 2. **Feature Engineering**
    - Created predictive features from raw stats, player performance history, and opponent matchups.
-   - Included rolling averages, team-level statistics, as vegas lines and implied point totals.
+   - Included rolling averages, team-level statistics, vegas lines and implied point totals.
    - Created a final training set containing 23,414 rows and 128 columns
      - Each row contains a player for a particular week and season (2020-2024) and their recent individual, team, and opponent statististics
      - Target column is their Full-PPR fantasy football points for that week